Generic Name: coagulation factor ix injection (recombinant) (ko-ag-yoo-LAY-shun)

 - An extra patient leaflet is available with BeneFix.
 Talk to your pharmacist if you have questions about this information.

-- BeneFix is usually given as an injection at your doctor's office, hospital, or clinic.
+- BeneFix may be given as an injection at your doctor's office, hospital, or clinic.
 If you will be using BeneFix at home, a health care provider will teach you how to use it.
 Be sure you understand how to use BeneFix.
 Follow the procedures you are taught when you use a dose.
 Contact your health care provider if you have any questions.

 - Do not use BeneFix if it contains particles, is cloudy or discolored, or if the vial is cracked or damaged.